Click on any image

 A totally unique view looking north.

-The statue alongside the circular monument built round the cairn which marks the spot where Robert the Bruce raised his standard for the Battle of Bannockburn.
-Possibly.
+The statue alongside the circular monument built round the cairn which marks the spot where Robert Bruce is said to have raised his standard for the Battle of Bannockburn.

 Please see the quality sample page by clicking HERE or email for details.

 All content is copyright © Alan Mackie - moral rights are asserted